 a new method for accessible image description

 The media landscape is saturated by the visual.
-The growth of mass communication and, in particular, the advent of web 2.0 has resulted in mass participation.
-The shift to digital consumption is transforming educational systems, changing learning expectations and driving the adoption of new pedagogical techniques.
+The growth of mass communication has resulted in mass participation.
+The shift to digital consumption is transforming teaching methods, changing learning expectations and impacting the way we consume content and search for information.

-The emphasis on the visual in our culture hinders the full participation of some sectors of our society.
-The image is silent and conveys no meaning to the visually impaired reader using screen reader technology.
-Significant portions of a textbook are missing and understanding is impaired.
+The emphasis on the visual in our culture impacts the full participation of some sectors of our society.
+In digital content, across ebooks and websites, the image is silent and conveys no meaning to the visually impaired reader using screen reader technology.

-A technique that compares text and images to determine what type of image description is necessary.
+A technique that compares text and images to determine what type of image description is necessary based on context.

 We classify every image using our comprehensive taxonomy to ensure consistency and quality.